 We need drastic action in order for young people and future generations to have a chance at a healthy climate and livable future.
-Instead, we are going the wrong way at the federal level, while state officials tinker around with market-based solutions that are decades too late.
+Instead, we are going the wrong way at the federal level, and the state isn’t doing enough to protect our air quality or to combat climate change.

 As 350.org’s Bill McKibben says, “Winning slowly is the same as losing.”